 Our incentive program provides recognition for students who are making progress toward earning 4.0 credits or more during a specific learning period.
 For example, we provided incentive lunches, snacks, field trips and other awards for students who made academic progress this school year.
+This year we implemented a regional eSports program wherein students demonstrating 4.0+ credits per learning period are encouraged to participate.
+The eSports program is paired with regional and statewide competitions against students from other schools.
 No substantive difference in the planned action compared to the actual implementation.